 Algebraically, X represents the unknown.
 Perhaps the shorthand is not so much a slight as it is a question in search of meaning:

 Solve for X

-Pirate maps plotted a course to fabled loot with an X to mark the spot.
-Our Xmas quest begins “In the beginning God…” winds through Isaiah’s “For unto us a child is born…” to the greatest Treasure found in a manger.
+But our Xmas quest begins “In the beginning God…”, winds through Isaiah’s “For unto us a child is born…”, and revealed by angelic proclamation in Luke’s manger.

 His Father invites us to celebrate, consecrate, or marvel in silence.